Azure/meta-azure-service-broker/docs/migration/migrate_to_new_azure_service_broker.md

 * If you hit `Broken instance record` issue:

-  Please check if the record is valid in meta-azure-service-broker database by running `select * from instances where instanceID='<instanceID>'`.
+  Please check if the record is valid in MASB database by running `select * from instances where instanceID='<instanceID>'`.
 Delete it and retry if it is invalid.

 * If you hit `Broken binding record` issue:

-  Please check if the record is valid in meta-azure-service-broker database by running `select * from bindings where bindingID='<bindingID>'`.
+  Please check if the record is valid in MASB database by running `select * from bindings where bindingID='<bindingID>'`.
 Delete it and retry if it is invalid.